 His experience and professionalism was admired by all in our Troop, regardless of rank.
-He was a good family man, and I know that his life outside the Corps was devoted to his wife, son and daughter.
+He was a good family man, and I know that his life outside the Corps was devoted to his wife,

 “I do not know where we all go from here as a Troop; the man was a father figure to all of us.
 Our hearts go out to his family, especially his wife and children.
 The professional standards that he set the Troop will remain with all of us for the rest of our lives.
 The man was a warrior and should be honoured by everyone.
 We loved him.”

 Marine Ryan O’Regan, 1 Troop, Alpha Company, 40 Commando Royal Marines, said:

 In the brief time that I knew Whisky I came to realise just how little I knew of my job.
 He knew everything there was to know about soldiering, and he was never shy of ‘offering’ his advice.
 The lads learnt so much from Whisky and I know they were very grateful for this.
 He was also one of the kindest men I’d ever met and he would always strive to look out for the lads and make sure they were never ‘seen off’.